Spring through Fall

 Hiring a local guide offers you the chance to experience the Canadian Rockies’ beauty to the fullest.
 Local guides know all the hidden gems the area has to offer, will explain the history and geology during the hike, and will customize your day to the desires of your group.
 Because there is so much to see and do in the Canadian Rockies — and it gets crowded quickly — this is one location where it really pays to have a guide by your side to make the most out of this once-in-a-lifetime experience.

 With us, it’s all play and no work for you!
 57hours is an open platform that connects you with trained and certified outdoor adventure professionals all over the world.
 Using our tech-savvy, we make it super easy to find and book adventures worth tackling, with guides worth booking, all gathered from the first-hand experiences of the locals who adventure in these amazing locations.

 What about group sizes and pricing?

-For a half-day and day of private hiking, the max client to guide ratio is 12:1.
-The cost per person decreases as the group grows, so it’s the perfect opportunity to hike with friends and family!
+For the Half Day of Private Hiking and Full Day of Private Hiking tours, the max client to guide ratio is 12:1, and the price is fixed for a group of up to twelve people.
+Individual costs will decrease as the group grows, so it’s the perfect opportunity to hike with family and friends!

 For other adventures listed above, the usual group size ranges between 4 to 8 participants.
 Pricing is per person and the tours are not private.